tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     Liquidity

         Liquidity refers to the depth of the order books: how much volume a single trade can achieve without moving the price.
 It can be expressed as :term:`slippage` or absolute depth of the order book.
 The latter is very easy for :term:`AMM` based exchanges where the liquidity is a continuous function.
-TradingStrategy.ai provides :term:`datasets <dataset>` for AMM liquidity in :py:mod:`capitalgram.liquidity` module.
+Trading Strategy provides :term:`datasets <dataset>` for AMM liquidity in :py:mod:`capitalgram.liquidity` module.

     Slippage